Sports-related curses: Atlanta, Georgia

 In 2021, the Atlanta Braves, despite numerous injuries, inconsistent first-half performances, Marcell Ozuna's off-the-field incident, and having the worst record of any 2021 playoff team, won the 2021 World Series.
-In January 2022, the Georgia Bulldogs finally ended their 41-year title drought.
+In January 2022, the Georgia Bulldogs finally ended their 41-year title drought with a 33-18 comeback win over hated rival Alabama, before winning a second consecutive title the following season against the TCU Horned Frogs by a score of 65-7, one of the biggest blowouts in bowl game history.

 Buffalo, New York

-The two major professional sports teams in Buffalo, the Buffalo Bills (along with their 1920s and 1940s predecessors) and Buffalo Sabres, have never won a championship in the National Football League or National Hockey League, respectively, with the Bills' only league title being its 1964 and 1965 American Football League wins.
-Both teams held, at various times in the 21st century, their respective league's longest playoff drought, with the Sabres' -year drought ongoing as of 2025.
+The two major professional sports teams in Buffalo, the Buffalo Bills (along with their 1920s and 1940s predecessors) and Buffalo Sabres, have never won a championship in the National Football League or National Hockey League, respectively, with the Bills' only league title being its 1964 and 1965 American Football League championships.
+Both teams held, at various times in the 21st century, their respective league's longest playoff drought.